 Now, when you hit Ctrl-C while AdaControl is running with the “-d” option, execution of the current “go” command is interrupted with a message telling which rule is active, and on which compilation unit.
 If the “-x” option is also given, the whole execution is stopped.

-Of course, when you are done, reestablish the normal body by doing the inverse manipulation.
-The reason we didn’t put this body in the regular version is that it drags in the whole tasking run-time, with a measurable impact on efficiency (we measured 18% extra time for running AdaControl on the ACATS).
+Of course, when you are done, reestablish the normal package by doing the inverse manipulation.
+The reason we didn’t put the debug version in the regular version is that it drags in the whole tasking run-time, with a measurable impact on efficiency (we measured 18% extra time for running AdaControl on the ACATS).

 In addition, a small stand-alone utility called